Dorchester Quaker Local Meeting

 21st May Mid Week Meeting for Worship 12.30 to 1 followed by shared lunch ending at 2pm (bring food to share) led by the Eldership and Pastoral Care Friends.

-25th May bring and share breakfast meeting followed by Meeting for Worship at 10.30
+25th May bring and share breakfast discussion meeting led by the Eldership and Pastoral Care Friends followed by Meeting for Worship at 10.30

 Britain Yearly Meeting will be held in London, at Friends House, Euston Road, London NW1 2BJ from the 23rd to the 26th of May.
 It is an in-person and online event.
-For those wishing to attend with children please go to the BYM website for booking forms.https://www.quaker.org.uk/
+Please go to the BYM website for booking forms.https://www.quaker.org.uk/ There are children’s activities available so please book early for these.

 Local Quaker Business Meeting

-These are held every two months and all are welcome to attend (next one is to be held February 2nd 2025).
-Next Area Quaker Meeting will be online on 8th April.
-The Clerking team are currently Marigold, Mike and Tess who share the Clerking responsibilities (clerks.dorchester@gmail.com).
-Please contact one of them if you have an item which you want to be included in the agenda for LQBM.
-Minutes are taken at these meetings so please ask an Elder if you would like to see them.
+These are held every two months and all are welcome to attend (next one is to be held June 8th 2025).
+Next Area Quaker Meeting will be online on 8th April followed by July 9th and October 9th.
+The Clerking team are currently is currently not a team but if you are interested in joining Marigold, to share responsibilities (clerks.dorchester@gmail.com) let her know.
+Please contact Marigold if you have an item which you want to be included in the agenda for LQBM.
+Minutes are taken at these meetings so please ask an Elder or Pastoral Care Friend if you would like to see them.

 For those who ask about the donation to Britain Yearly Meeting, please see the Charity Commission website which illustrates the finances of BYM which can be found under charity number 1127633.